n-1991/academic-kickstart/content/publication/4-COVID-19/index.md

 ---
-title: "Coronagraben in Switzerland: culture and social distancing in times of COVID-19"
+title: "Coronagraben in Switzerland: culture and social distancing in times of COVID-19. _Journal of Population Economics, 34(4), 1355-1383_"
 authors:
 - admin
 - Piergiuseppe Fortunato